So you just got engaged: here’s all the annoying things that’ll happen this year!

 I was more of a Bridezealot than a Bridezilla, in that I was obsessed with very, very tiny and largely inconsequential aspects of the day: the handmade wedding favours (earl grey truffles in embossed boxes because I AM A KNOB) and bunting (I made miles of the stuff and enslaved my bridesmaids to this activity also).
 However, if you so much as request that people don’t bring a random plus one because you’re already buying dinner for 120 friends and extended family, you will most likely be accused of being a Bridezilla.
 Luckily this will most likely take place in a WhatsApp group and not to your face.

 So you’ve finally been allowed past the door at the bridal shop.
 “Here’s the fun part,” you think, giddy with anticipation.
-“Here come the bubbles and squealing and perhaps even some emotional weeping.”
+“Here comes the bubbles and squealing and perhaps even some emotional weeping.”
 In fact, here comes the part we never see on Say Yes To The Dress.
 There’s no booze and every dress in the shop that is available to try on is either four sizes too small or six sizes too big and nothing in between.
-The bridal shop assistants use every bit of trickery in their limited arsenal to “give you an idea of how it might look…”, with industrial size clips to gather excess material out of sight for the larger sample, or else simply holding the teeny, tiny dresses adjacent to your body.
+The bridal shop assistants use every bit of trickery in their limited arsenal to “give you an idea of how it might look…”, with industrial-size clips to gather excess material out of sight for the larger sample, or else simply holding the teeny, tiny dresses adjacent to your body.
 Booze would definitely improve this process, you might think, as you either sweat or cry (who can even tell what salty fluid is leaking from your body right now) all over the shop assistant inside the smallest changing room known to man.

 Actually a bigger headache than your own dress.
 Seriously.